jpgmv1998/jpgmv1998.github.io/_pages/cv.md

 * Seminars:
   * Fifth Meeting REAP & SBE, 2019.2
-  * Economics Department PUC-Rio, 2019.1 – on progress
+  * Department of Economics at PUC-Rio, 2019.1 – on progress
   * IEPE/CdG, 2019.1 – on progress

 Awards